 Applications that propose short-term projects abroad that develop and improve foreign language studies, area studies, or both at elementary and secondary schools by including K-12 teachers or K-12 administrators as at least 50 percent of the project participants.

-Community college means an institution that meets the definition in section 312(f) of the Higher Education Act of 1965, as amended (HEA) (20 U.S.C.
+Community college means an institution that meets the definition in Start Printed Page 68913section 312(f) of the Higher Education Act of 1965, as amended (HEA) (20 U.S.C.
 1058(f)); or an institution of higher education (IHE) (as defined in section 101 of the HEA (20 U.S.C.
 1001)) that awards degrees and certificates, more than 50 percent of which are not bachelor's degrees (or an equivalent).